 But the Raiders have played for pride themselves and at times have fared well.
 Oakland ended the 2008 season by knocking Tampa Bay out of the playoffs with a 31-24 road win and a year ago beat division champion Kansas City 31-10 with nothing on the line but the chance at a .500 record.

 "This is a rival," free safety Michael Huff said.
 "They hate us, and we hate them, and they want to spoil our playoff run.
 We're going to get their best shot, and we wouldn't expect anything less."

 Said quarterback Carson Palmer: "We know they're coming in here to win.
 They're coming in here to knock us out of the playoffs.
-They're not going to
+They're not going to roll over."

 Turner said pushing aside the speculation and focusing on the game is part of being a professional.

 "I think there's a way you go about doing your job on a weekly basis," Turner said by conference call.
 "I've been around some great pros, players and coaches.
 Guys who know how to do their job.
 You take pride in doing that.
 We're playing a team that's played awfully well against us.
 When you look at the Raiders at their best, they're awfully good."

 Veteran safety Eric Weddle, one of the NFL co-leaders with seven interceptions, expects changes and wants to make the most of one more game.

 "This is one more chance to go out with this group," Weddle said by conference call.
 "We don't know what the future holds so let's go make the most of it.
 Work on some things, get a win, and in the process, knock the Raiders out of the playoffs."

 "I'll be out there," Ford said.
 "If I practice this much this week and I'm not out there, I'd be mad.
 I'll be out there, though."

 Jackson said he is not inclined to have Ford return kickoffs after being out for five games, leaving that duty to Bryan McCann.